lucasmazo32/stay-in-touch/README.md

-# Scaffold for social media app with Ruby on Rails
+# Stay in touch: Ruby on Rails project

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.